-7. Conclusion
+7. Conclusions

-It can be established that the use of determiners within infinitival phrases does not only refer to the categorical classification of the non-finite phrase as a noun, but also to the extraordinary fact that these nominalized verbal constructions allow the presence of verbal complements and modifiers within their internal structure.
+It can be established that the use of determiners within infinitival phrases does not only make reference to the categorial classification of the non-finite phrase as a noun, but also to the extraordinary fact that these nominalized verbal constructions also allow the presence of verbal complements and modifiers within their internal structure.

 Our hypothesis is that the use of determiners with non-finite phrases contributes to more limitation in the action expressed by the non-finite verb.
-That has been revealed within our corpus in the cases in which the verb contains a generic lexical value, usually expressed by a non-dynamic verb, which, in turn, is able to alternate with subjunctive clauses when it shares the reference to an impersonal subject, when it is not co-referential with the subject of the main clause.
+That has been revealed within our corpus in the cases in which the verb contains a generic lexical value, usually expressed by a non-dynamic verb, which, in turn, is able to alternate with subjunctive clauses when it shares the reference to an impersonal subject, which is not coreferential with the subject of the main clause.

-Moreover, the actualized infinitive in Spanish seems to be effective when it coordinates with a noun or even when it is easily replaced by a noun, which also allows us to mention that the gerund is frequently preferred in the English translation due to its high nominal value.
+Besides, the actualized infinitive in Spanish seems to be effective when it coordinates with a noun or even when it is easily replaced by a noun, which also allows us to mention that the gerund is frequently preferred in the English translation due to its high nominal value.

 About this contrastive analysis, it can be concluded that the selection of the linguistic constructions, such as the one we have analyzed in this paper, determines the way in which a speaker views the world around him/her.
-More precisely, when a speaker chooses to use an actualized infinitive in Spanish, he/she attempts to generalize and to make the whole construction more impersonal.

-The use of determiners within the infinitival phrase in Spanish seems to limit the lexical value of the infinitive which heads the construction and aids the speaker in conceptualizing the verb as an object, which, in the end, allows this extraordinary use of a nominal modifier within a verbal phrase.
+In other words, the language a speaker uses tells others about the way in which that speaker perceives the world, and when a speaker chooses to use an actualized infinitive in Spanish, he/ she attempts to generalize and to make the whole construction more impersonal by limiting the lexical value of the infinitive which heads this sort of constructions and is, basically, conceptualizing the verb as an object, which, in the end, allows the use of a nominal modifier within a verbal phrase.